RSS-777/online_interview/README.md

 ## 💡 About the Project

-This app allows you to undergo an interview with AI interactively.
+This app allows you to undergo an interactive interview with AI.
+You can communicate with the AI using your voice, and it will ask you questions directly related to the chosen profession, staying on-topic throughout the conversation.
+The AI will guide the interview without straying from the relevant subject matter, providing a focused and meaningful experience.

 The user can choose:
 - **Language**: 🇺🇦 Ukrainian, 🇷🇺 Russian, 🇬🇧 English
 - **Profession**: Frontend / Backend / Fullstack / DevOps / QA / PM / Designer / Data Scientist, etc.
 - **Knowledge Category** within the chosen profession